8 best kettlebells 2024: tried, tested, and reviewed

 Reasons to avoid

-This bell stood its ground during testing but we found it slightly cumbersome to hold because of its shape, and you'll need chalk to secure your grip.
-We also recommend a passable level of technical skill and forearm and wrist strength to avoid hitting the jagged edges against you during exercises like cleans.
-And we recommend taking your best fitness trackers off beforehand for this very reason.
+This bell stood its ground during testing but I found it slightly cumbersome to hold because of its shape, and you'll need chalk to secure your grip.
+I also recommend a passable level of technical skill and forearm and wrist strength to avoid hitting the jagged edges against you during exercises like cleans.
+Maybe take off your best fitness trackers beforehand or spin them around for this very reason.

-If you've never used kettlebells, Primal bells are still popular with beginners, but we recommend other, more forgiving, models in this line-up, as you don't want to experience the dreaded kettlebell forearm slap with these bad boys.
+If you've never used kettlebells, Primal bells are still popular with beginners, but other, more forgiving, models in this line-up might be better suited, as you don't want to experience the dreaded kettlebell forearm slap with these bad boys.

 Best kettlebell for high tech